bioFAM/MOFA/README.md

 * [Integration of multi-omics cancer data](http://htmlpreview.github.com/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html): a cohort of 200 chronic lymphocytic leukaemia patients.
 This is the main data set analysed in the [paper](http://msb.embopress.org/cgi/doi/10.15252/msb.20178124).
 * [Integration of single-cell multi-omics data](http://htmlpreview.github.io/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_scMT.html): single-cell profiling of DNA methylation and RNA expression in roughly 100 pluripotent stem cells.
 * [Model selection and robustness with simulated data](http://htmlpreview.github.com/?https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_simulated.html): this tutorial is focused only on how to perform model selection and assess robustness.

-We are preparing the following workflows, to be released soon:
-* Imputation.
-* Prediction of clinical covariates.

 If there is any tutorial that you would like us to do, or if you want to share your analysis with MOFA, please contact us.